mistydemeo/tigerbrew/README.md

 FAQ
 ---

-### Why "experimental"?

-This fork is brand-new - I started it a few weeks ago.
-Most of the essential functionality should be working now, but there's still a lot that hasn't been tested.
-You can help out by trying it out and reporting anything that doesn't currently work.

-### Does it work with Leopard?
-How about Intel?

-The only hardware I have to test with is a PowerPC PowerBook with Tiger.
-I'd *love* to support Leopard and Intel processors, but since I don't have the hardware I can't proactively work to support them.

-I am completely willing to help you if something doesn't work, though.
-Just write up a bug report and I'll see if I can get it fixed.

-### How about Panther (or older)?

-Man, I have no idea.
-Backporting stuff to Tiger is challenging enough, I have a feeling Panther's going to need even more attention.
-If you have a Panther machine and you really, really want Homebrew... give it a try I guess?
-Probably you'll need to put a lot of work into making it work.

 ### How do I switch from homebrew?

 Run these commands from your terminal.
 You must have git installed.